Design-Build Architecture · Nationwide

 FactorDesign-BuildDesign-Bid-Build

-Schedule15–30% faster (overlapping phases)Sequential; longest path
+Schedule15 to 30% faster (overlapping phases)Sequential; longest path

 Cost CertaintyEarlier GMP / stipulated sumConfirmed only after bid

-Single Point of ContactYes — one contractNo — owner manages multiple
+Single Point of ContactYes, one contractNo, owner manages multiple

-Change Order RiskLower — integrated teamHigher — coordination gaps
+Change Order RiskLower, integrated teamHigher, coordination gaps

 Specialty Trade InputDay-1 contractor involvementPost-bid only

-Multiple Competitive BidsLimited — one builderYes — bid to multiple GCs
+Multiple Competitive BidsLimited, one builderYes, bid to multiple GCs

 Best Use CaseSpeed-driven, specialty, privatePublic, design-driven, fully scoped